-The true is not supported on China whom you on the control of the 56 alaStackMgrOutOfSlotsTrap N/A chassis One element of the stack will enter the pass through mode because there are no slot numbers available to be assigned to this element.
+233. unussigned stot number.
+56 alaStackMgrOutOfSlotsTrap N/A chassis One element of the stack will enter the pass through mode because there are no slot num- bers available to be assigned to this element.
+57 alaStackMgrOutOfTokensTrap alaStack- MgrSlotNI- Number chassis The element identified by alaStackMgrSlotNINumber will enter the pass through mode because there are no tokens available to be assigned to this element.